-One of the most contemporary areas in social work research and practice is eco social work.
-But what exactly is it, and how does it make a difference?
+Eco social work is one of the most contemporary areas in social work research and practice.
+But what exactly is eco social work, and how does it make a difference?

 Eco social work in the age of climate change